goitacademy/javascript-homework/v2/09/README.en.md

 ### Countdown

-When you click on the "Start" button, the script must calculate once a second how much time is left until the specified date and update the timer interface, showing four numbers: days, hours, minutes and seconds in the following format: `xx:xx:xx:xx`.
+When you click on the "Start" button, the script must calculate, once per second, how much time is left until the specified date and update the timer interface, showing four numbers: Days, hours, minutes, and seconds in the following format: `xx:xx:xx:xx`.

 - The number of days can be more than two digits.
 - The timer must stop when it reaches the end date, that is, `00:00:00:00`.